mythril-forge/homebrew-classes/ranger/ranger.md

 ## Extra Attack
 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

-## Favored Enemy
-At 6th level, you have significant experience studying, tracking, hunting, and even talking to a certain type of enemy.

-Choose an additional type of favored enemy: aberrations, beasts, celestials, constructs, dragons, elementals, fey, fiends, giants, monstrosities, oozes, plants, or undead.
-Alternatively, you can select two races of humanoid (such as gnolls and orcs) as favored enemies.

-You have advantage on Wisdom (Survival) checks to track your favored enemies, as well as on Intelligence checks to recall information about them.

-When you gain this feature, you also learn one language of your choice that is spoken by your favored enemies, if they speak one at all.

-You choose one additional favored enemy, as well as an associated language, at 14th level.
-As you gain levels, your choices should reflect the types of monsters you have encountered on your adventures.

 ## Land’s Stride
 Starting at 8th level, moving through nonmagical difficult terrain costs you no extra movement.
 You can also pass through nonmagical plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.